-- Needs assistance participating safely and/or independently in mealtime (e.g., navigating the lunchroom, carrying a lunch tray); - Needs assistance participating safely and/or independently in entrance/exit routine due to mobility, transfers, and/or balance concerns; - Needs assistance participating safely and/or independently in toileting routine due to mobility, transfers, and/or balance concerns; or - Needs assistance to safely and/or independently manage classroom materials and personal belongings due to mobility, transfers, and/or balance concerns.
+- Needs assistance participating safely and/or independently in mealtime, e.g. navigating the lunchroom, carrying a lunch tray; - Needs assistance participating safely and/or independently in entrance/exit routine due to mobility, transfers and/or balance concerns; - Needs assistance participating safely and/or independently in toileting routine due to mobility, transfers and/or balance concerns; or - Needs assistance to safely and/or independently manage classroom materials and personal belongings due to mobility, transfers and/or balance concerns.

-Guideline 2: PT Services Are Necessary for the Student to Benefit from Special Education
+Guideline 2: PT Services Are Necessary For The Student To Benefit From Special Education

 ALL of the following must be discussed and documented.
-The PT services:
+The physical therapy services:

-- Are required and beyond that which are normally available to all students (e.g., tiered supports); - Will support: - o Effective use of adaptive devices/assistive technology to access education; and/or - Functional change in motor skill function; - Address the student's ability to independently transfer and take care of personal care needs throughout the school day; - Are needed to meet targeted motor-related IEP goals/benchmarks, if any; and - Are necessary for the student's educational performance or specially designed instruction and cannot be directly provided by any other school personnel.
+- Are required and beyond that which are normally available to all students (e.g., tiered supports); - Will support: - o Effective use of adaptive devices/assistive technology to access education; and/or - Functional change in motor skill function; - Address student's ability to independently transfer and take care of personal care needs throughout the school day; - Are needed to meet targeted motor-related IEP goals/benchmarks, if any; and - Are necessary for the student's educational performance or specially designed instruction and cannot be directly provided by any other school personnel.

-Physical therapists may evaluate and provide services without a physician's prescription document (PPD) conditioned upon the ability to communicate with the student's healthcare professional.40 The physical therapist needs to notify the student's healthcare professional within five days of initiation of services, and a request for a PPD can satisfy this request.
+Physical therapists may evaluate and provide services without a physician's prescription document (PPD) conditioned upon the ability to communicate with the student's health care professional.
+The physical therapist needs to notify the student's health care professional within five days of initiation of services, and a request for a PPD can satisfy this request.
 Current PPDs (within one year) are required by Medicaid when PT services are included on a student's IEP.

-PLACEMENT in the LEAST RESTRICTIVE ENVIRONMENT (IEP Section 12)
+PLACEMENT IN THE LEAST RESTRICTIVE ENVIRONMENT (IEP Section 12)